zkutasi/homelab/other/ansible/playbooks/backups/kopia/README.md

 ## Ansible inventory setup

-1. Create a group called `backupserver`, and include your host to act as a backup server, hosting the backups and the borgwarehouse UI
-2. Create a group called `backupclient` and list all the hosts you want to take backup from, these will host borgmatic
-3. Add the following variables into the `all` group_vars file:
+1. Add the following variables into the `all` group_vars file:

     | Name | Mandatory/Optional | Details |
     |------|--------------------|---------|